When your ears aren’t working correctly, it can affect every area of your life.

 Are you ready to tackle your hearing or vertigo issues and get some answers?
 We’re ready to talk to you today!

-To schedule your visit with Miami ENT specialist Dr. Joorabchi, just fill out that little form at the bottom of this page.
+To schedule your visit with Pembroke Pines ENT specialist Dr. Joorabchi, just fill out that little form at the bottom of this page.
 Or if you’d rather speak to someone directly, you can call us at (954) 438-7171 right now!